techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-video-playing.md

     export class AppModule {}

-Now you should be able to inject the VideoPlayer in any component and start using it .
+Now you should be able to inject the VideoPlayer in any component and start using it.

-Open <em>src/pages/home/home.ts</em> then import VideoPlayer and inject it
+Open <em>src/pages/home/home.ts</em> then import VideoPlayer and inject it:

     import { Component } from '@angular/core';
     import { NavController } from 'ionic-angular';